Mitigating Paraphrase Attacks on Machine-Text Detectors via Paraphrase Inversion: Further Analysis

-\paragraph{Can our inversion models invert a novel paraphraser?} To answer this question, we prompt GPT-4, an unseen LLM during training time, to paraphrase the test set.
-We use our untargeted inversion model to invert each paraphrase $100$ times, and report the metrics in~\autoref{table:novel_inversion}.
-Surprisingly, we find that GPT-4 is easier to invert than the models seen during training, with our model achieving a BLEU score of $0.41$.
-We attribute this to GPT-4 paraphrases retaining more of the original text, with its paraphrases achieving a BLEU score of $0.21$ in contrast to the BLEU score of $0.08$ achieved by the LLMs used for training (\autoref{table:novel_inversion}).
+To answer this question, we prompt GPT-4, an unseen LLM during training time, to paraphrase the human-written \texttt{Reddit} test set.
+We use our inversion model trained on Reddit to invert each paraphrase $100$ times, and report the metrics in~\autoref{table:novel_inversion}.
+Surprisingly, we find that \textbf{GPT-4 is easier to invert than the models seen during training}, with our model achieving a BLEU score of $41$.
+We attribute this to GPT-4 paraphrases retaining more of the original text, with its paraphrases achieving a BLEU score of $21$ in contrast to the BLEU score of $8$ achieved by the LLMs used for training (\autoref{table:machine_inversion}).